gayatrikusuma123/dynamicweatherforecastapp/README.md

 d.
 Technologies Used

 The Weather Forecast App is built using the following technologies:

+To build this app, I used the classic trio of web development - HTML, CSS, and JavaScript.

+The front-end was crafted using HTML for the structure, CSS for the styling, and JavaScript to handle the interactivity and data retrieval.

 => HTML5: Used for creating the structure of the web page.